chiamin/chiamin.github.io/_projects/1_project.md

 related_publications: PhysRevX.5.041041, doi:10.1126/science.aam7127, PhysRevB.102.041106, PhysRevX.10.031016
 ---

+Superconductivity is a phenomeno that electrons propergate without dissipation and therefore feel no resistance.
+High-temperature superconductors have been discovered over 50 years, while its machenism remains one of the biggest mistary in condensed matters.
+The challenging to understand these systems is that there exists a number of competing low-energy states with extremely close energies.
+Therefore

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.